 COTA SA established the Goolwa Victor Harbor Advisory Group in 2019 to create an avenue for the voices of older South Australians in the area to influence the directions of COTA SA and inform older people about issues and services that are relevant to them.

-This group championed the establishment of the Fleurieu Neighbourhood Network and members of the Advisory Group will be represented on the Fleurieu Neighbourhood Network Steering Committee.
+This group championed the establishment of the Fleurieu Neighbourhood Network and members of the Advisory Group are now part of the Fleurieu Neighbourhood Network Steering Committee.

 A National Network